VinayakSiddhanti/DevOps_Orchestration/README.md

 Add a new backend api:
   - ```/download_external_logs``` makes a call to external service's api.
   - The external download API is dummy api, _you may leave it blank,_ however it requires $EXTERNAL_INTGERATION_KEY to authenticate
-  - the external api has multiple enviroments so the integration key varies by enviroment
+  - the external api has multiple environments so the integration key varies by environment
 #### Solution :
 - In the ```backend_api/app.py``` file, a new api called download_external_logs is added.
 It makes an authentication using the $EXTERNAL_INTGERATION_KEY.
 - The authentication key can also be passed via environment variables but here we have passed it using the  $EXTERNAL_INTGERATION_KEY variable since it has only one environment.
 We can also import the key using  os.environ.get() object.